shrutz510/Mitigating-the-Impact-of-Attribute-Editing-on-Face-Recognition/README.md

 References:

-InstantID code is sourced from https://github.com/InstantID/InstantID.
+InstantID code is sourced from https://github.com/InstantID/InstantID. infer_full.py files are updated according to the required prompts; the rest of the method remains the same.